-As columns (3) and (4) of Table 4 show, when we include migration inflows in the equation, regardless of the outcome variable, the convergence term gets slightly higher in absolute terms, which could be an indicator of migration contributing to increasing convergence.
-However, once we include the interaction between migration and the lag of income, we find that its coefficient is positive, indicating that migration reduces the convergence rate and furthermore, the coefficient of migration inflows becomes negative in some specifications, which means that it does not contribute to growth.
+As columns (3) and (4) of Table 4 show, when we include migration inflows in the equation, the convergence term gets slightly larger in absolute terms, which could be an indicator of migration contributing to increasing divergence.
+Once we include the interaction between migration and the lag of income, we find that its coefficient is positive.
+This suggests that migration inflows to richer functional territories reduce the convergence rate.
+Furthermore, the coefficient of migration inflows becomes negative, suggesting that, overall, migration is negatively associated with per capita growth.

 When we instrument for migration using the results of the gravity model, we observe similar results.
-In the case of the SAEs outcome, migration has a divergent effect as it reduces the convergence coefficient, and the logarithm of migration flows by itself has a negative effect over growth.
-However, when we analyze night lights, migration flows still have a positive effect over growth, but they reduce the convergence rate.
+In the case of the SAEs outcome, migration has a divergent effect, since the magnitude of the convergence coefficient increases, and the logarithm of migration flows by itself has a negative effect over growth.
+However, when we analyze night lights, migration flows have a positive effect over growth, but they slow down the rate of convergence.
 These results hold in the case of an overidentified model (